xeluxee/competitest.nvim/README.md

 - Download a problem with `:CompetiTestReceive problem` (source file is automatically created along with testcases)
 - Download an entire contest with `:CompetiTestReceive contest` (make sure to be on the homepage of the contest, not of a single problem)

-After launching one of these commands click on the green plus button in your browser to start downloading.
+After launching one of these commands click on the green plus button in your browser to start downloading.\
 For further customization see `companion_port` and `receive_print_message` in [configuration](#configuration).

+When downloading a problem or a contest, source code templates can be configured for different file types.
+See `template_file` option in [configuration](#configuration).

 ## Configuration
 ### Full configuration